cs50/docs/_pages/2019/x/psets/0/index.md

 1. Visit [cs50.me](https://cs50.me/), log in with your GitHub account, and click **Authorize submit50**.
 1. You should receive two emails from GitHub inviting you to join CS50's "organizations" on GitHub.
 Click the button in those emails to accept both of the invitations.
 1. Go to `https://github.com/submit50/USERNAME`, replacing `USERNAME` in the URL with your own GitHub username.
+1. Click the blue README link in the sentence "We recommend every repository include a README, LICENSE, and .gitignore."
+On the next page, scroll down and click the Green "**Commit**" button.
 1. On the left side of the screen, click on **Branch: master**.
 1. In the field that says **Find or create a branch...**, copy and paste precisely this value, `cs50/2019/x/scratch`, then click **Create branch**.
 That value is just a unique identifier for this problem.
 1. Click the button that says **Upload files**.